 Play also gives children a chance to practice new vocabulary.
 Their props can be great tools to see writing and print in a wide variety of places.
 For example: drivers use maps, chefs use recipes, and shoppers use lists.
 This kind of imaginative play allows children to see print all around them.

 - Play “I Spy” in the car using descriptive words as clues.

 - Children love to play dress up for dramatic and pretend play.

 - Put on a puppet show and let kids practice using their words through the puppets.

 - Come to the Library to play at the many Literacy Stations there.

 - Play outside and go on a nature walk.
-Have your child describe what they see.
+Have your child describe what is seen.

 - Play with your food!
 Count cheerios or lace them onto uncooked spaghetti.
 Make colorful designs with chopped vegetables.